booboo-at-gluga-de/TLS4Developers_Workshop/exercises/B3/README.md

      SSLOCSPEnable on
      ```

-   * And until you have everything working you might want to add
-     ```Bash
-     LogLevel debug
-     ```
-     to make sure you can see what's going on (in Apache's error log)

    * The OCSP handler used above (Let's Encypt) does not provide Nonces.
 In the listing above please note the line:
      ```Bash
      WARNING: no nonce in response
      ```
      If your CA's OCSP handler also does not provide Nonces please additionally put
      ```Bash
      SSLOCSPUseRequestNonce off
      ```